DavideD/hibernate-ogm-couchdb/README.md

 Be careful when using on existing installation since the modules used by the build are going to be extracted into the server you want to run the test, changing the original setup.

-### MongoDB

-For executing the tests in the _mongodb_ and _integrationtest/mongodb_ modules, by default the [embedmongo-maven-plugin](https://github.com/joelittlejohn/embedmongo-maven-plugin) is used which downloads the MongoDB distribution, extracts it, starts a _mongod_ process and shuts it down after test execution.

-If required, you can configure the port to which the MongoDB instance binds to (by default 27018) and the target directory for the extracted binary (defaults to _${project.build.directory}/embeddedMongoDb/extracted_) like this:

-    mvn clean install -s settings-example.xml -DembeddedMongoDbTempDir=<my-temp-dir> -DembeddedMongoDbPort=<my-port>

-To work with a separately installed MongoDB instance instead, specify the property `-DmongodbProvider=external`:

-    mvn clean install -s settings-example.xml -DmongodbProvider=external

-This assumes MongoDB to be installed on `localhost`, using the default port and no authentication.
-If you work with different settings, configure the required properties in hibernate.properties (for the tests in _mongodb_) and/or the environment variables `MONGODB_HOSTNAME` `MONGODB_PORT` `MONGODB_USERNAME` `MONGODB_PASSWORD` (for the tests in _integrationtest/mongodb_) prior to running the tests:

-    export MONGODB_HOSTNAME=mongodb-machine
-    export MONGODB_PORT=1234
-    export MONGODB_USERNAME=someUsername
-    export MONGODB_PASSWORD=someP@ssw0rd
-    mvn clean install -s settings-example.xml -DmongodbProvider=external

-Finally, you also can run the test suite against the in-memory "fake implementation" Fongo:

-    mvn clean install -s settings-example.xml -DmongodbProvider=fongo

 ### CouchDB

 For running the tests in the _couchdb_ module an installed CouchDB server is required.
 Specify its host name by